List of I Dream of Jeannie episodes

 I Dream of Jeannie is an American fantasy sitcom starring Barbara Eden as a 2,000-year-old genie and Larry Hagman as an astronaut who becomes her master, with whom she falls in love and whom she eventually marries.
 Produced by Screen Gems, the series originally aired from September 1965 to May 1970 on NBC.
 The series ran for five seasons and produced 139 episodes.
-The first season consisted of 30 episodes filmed in black and white; all later seasons were filmed in color.
+The first season consisted of 30 episodes filmed in black and white, then colorized later in 2006 for DVD release by Sony.
+All later seasons were filmed in color.